Chakradhar944/Milk-Adulteration-Detection/README.md

 Additional project documentation will be available in the documentation folder.

-The documentation may include:
-Project Report
+The documentation include - Project Report